Getting informed consent for user research

 Providing a research information and consent sheet #

-Check which format and channel works best for them - email attachment, paper letter, easy read, verbally, etc.
+We check which format and channel works best for them - email attachment, paper letter, easy read, verbally, etc.

 Collecting a record of informed consent #

-You will need to collect a record of their informed consent from each participant, and keep it along with their research data.
+We need to collect a record of their informed consent from each participant, and keep it along with their research data.

 - ask the participant to reply by email confirming their informed consent